kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 #### Implicit Extended Resource Name

-In addition to this optional extended resource name that is explicitly defined, every device class can be accessed as an extended resource using the name `deviceclass.kubernetes.io/<device-class-name>`.
+In addition to this optional extended resource name that is explicitly defined, every device class can be accessed as an extended resource using the name `deviceclass.resource.kubernetes.io/<device-class-name>`.
 This implicit extended resource name allows the simpler API to be used for DRA resource when no special DRA features beyond those available via `DeviceClass` are needed.

+There is a mismatch between what the API server allows to be a valid device class name and extended resource name:

+  * DeviceClass metadata.name must match IsDNS1123Subdomain, can be 253 characters long with dots
+  * extended resource name must match IsQualifiedName, name part can be 63 characters, with dots

+As a result, cluster admin must pick a DeviceClass name that conforms to the extended resource name requirement, to be able to use it as implicit extended resource name.
+Failing that, cluster admin can still set the extened resource name field explicitly in the DeviceClass.

 ### Resource Claim API